 The food or the processing of raw materials is merely to meet daily nutritional needs.
 Vietnamese cuisine is the result of the Feng Shui philosophy researching processes corresponding to the human body.

-1 - The 5 elements of the cuisine of Vietnam
+1 - The 5 elements of the Vietnamese cuisine

 Accordingly, everything in nature is composed of 5 basic elements: Wood - Metal - Water - Earth - Fire.
 The human body, too, applies these five elements to the five organs: the Wood corresponds to the gallbladder, Fire to the small intestine, Earth to the abdomen, Metal corresponds to the large intestine and Water responds to the urinary bladder.
 Similarly, the five elements correspond to the five flavors that a human can taste, namely Sour (Wood); Bitter (Fire); Sweet (Earth); Spicy (Metal); Salty (Water).

-When it comes to cuisine in Vietnam, Vietnamese people always try to combine all of these factors in one dish and the harmony of sour, spicy, salty, sweet, and bitter tastes creates a very unique flavor.
-At the same time, Vietnamese cuisine dishes can simultaneously arouse the five senses including Sight - arrangement, color of food; Hearing - sound when chewing crunchy part; Taste - enjoy the five flavors; Smell - the aroma of food and spices accompany; Touch - with hand-eaten dishes like Banh Mi, Nem Lui, rolled dishes,…
+When it comes to Vietnamese cuisine, the locals always try to combine all of these factors in one dish and the harmony of sour, spicy, salty, sweet, and bitter tastes creates a very unique flavor.
+At the same time, Vietnamese cuisine dishes can simultaneously arouse the five senses.

-2 - The balance of yin - yang in the cuisine in Vietnam
+2 - The balance of yin - yang in the Vietnamese cuisine

 In order to promote and maintain good development, everything must ensure the harmony of yin and yang, the cuisine of Vietnam is no exception.
 In the cuisine world, the yin, "cools" the body while yang "warms" the body, the “cool” food will be cooked with spices that are also “cool” and vice versa.
 This ensures that the food which is served not only provides adequate nutrition but is also good for the digestive system and health in general.

 The variety in food processing habits of the people in Vietnam is due to the different influences of regional climates, living habits, and cultural practices.
-As a result, Vietnamese cuisine has its own distinctive characteristics in each region.
+As a result, Vietnamese cuisine is extremely diverse and has its own distinctive characteristics in each region.
 More specific:

-- Northern cuisine: In favor of the dishes with saltiness, exquisite presentation, and unique processing method.
+- Northern region cuisine: In favor of the dishes with saltiness, exquisite presentation, and unique processing method.

-- The cuisine in Vietnam’s Central region: Favoring spicy, cool, and watery dishes with sophisticated processing and beautifully presented.
+- Central region cuisine: Favoring spicy, cool, and watery dishes with sophisticated processing and beautifully presented.
 In particular, the most outstanding and recognized by international friends are the Hue royal dishes.

-- Ethnic cuisine: In addition, in many rural areas where the ethnic minorities live, each ethnic group will have its own unique dishes which are very popular with customers such as Buffalo meat upstairs kitchen, strewed horse meat and organs…
+- Ethnic minorities’ cuisine: In many rural areas where the ethnic minorities live, each ethnic group will have its own unique dishes which are very popular with customers such as Buffalo meat upstairs kitchen, Thang Co (stewed horse meat and organs),…

 It is the distinct lifestyle and specific climate that Vietnamese cuisine culture has such a diverse development base.
 In particular, each region has dishes that are extremely popular with international friends such as Pho in the North; Hue style beef noodles in the Central, and Banh mi in the South,...

-III - Cuisine in Vietnam: the eating habits of Vietnamese people
+IV - Vietnamese cuisine - eating habits of Vietnamese people

 Unlike Western countries where people use knives and forks to enjoy food, Vietnamese dishes are usually served with chopsticks, spoons, or bare hands depending on the certain type of dish.
 All savory dishes, soups, or stews are presented together in a small tray.
 During the meal, everyone will take cooked rice into the bowl to eat with.
 In some dishes, such as pho, vermicelli, etc., all ingredients will be put into a large bowl, carefully mixed and diners will enjoy it with chopsticks.

-Chung cake is a traditional dish in cuisine in Vietnam - Source: Tran ngocc
+Traditional dish of Vietnamese cuisine - Source: Tran ngocc

 The eating and drinking culture of Vietnamese people has changed a lot to suit the historical and development stages of the country.
 In feudal times, men ate in the upper tray while the women ate in the lower tray, elderly people would sit higher compared to children sitting on the ground.
 Now, the whole family of generations will gather around the tray and eat together.
 Moreover, depending on the food and how to enjoy it, each food dish has a different layout.